bootdotdev/bootdev/README.md

 Run `bootdev --version` on your command line to make sure the installation worked.
 If it did, _move on to step 3_.

-_If it worked, move on to step 3._

 **Optional troubleshooting:**

 If you're getting a "command not found" error for `bootdev help`, it's most likely because the directory containing the `bootdev` program isn't in your [`PATH`](https://opensource.com/article/17/6/set-path-linux).
 You need to add the directory to your `PATH` by modifying your shell's configuration file.
 You probably need to add `$HOME/go/bin` (the default `GOBIN` directory where `go` installs programs) to your `PATH`: